SGPS Course Listings

 Program Category: (100% Online)

-47169MCP630 - -GO - -ATECHNIQUES AND THEORIES OF COUNSELING & PSYCHOTHERAPY IIShook MOpen1/16(U4) 05/13/2024 to 08/16/2024 T (06:00pm-08:45pm)3.00
+49760MCP630 - -CE - -ATECHNIQUES AND THEORIES OF COUNSELING AND PSYCHOTHERAPY IIShook MOpen3/16(U4) 05/12/2025 to 08/15/2025 T (06:00pm-08:45pm)3.00

 3.00 credits.
 The aim of the Techniques and Theories of Counseling and Psychotherapy course sequence (I & II) is to provide students with in-depth training on the theory and application of specific evidence-based counseling practices.
 Significant time in class will be devoted to the practice and application of counseling skills.
-In Techniques and Theories of Counseling and Psychotherapy II we will focus on varied approaches to counseling, such as cognitive-behavioral and social-learning based approaches. *Prerequisite(s): MCP 530.
-Fall semester.
+In Techniques and Theories of Counseling and Psychotherapy II we will focus on varied approaches to counseling, such as cognitive-behavioral and social-learning based approaches.
+Prerequisite(s): MCP 530.
+Fall Semester.

 Credit Type: Letter Graded